-Lice tops seasonal Halloween creepy crawliesOctober 17th, 2011 in Health /
+Lice tops seasonal Halloween creepy crawliesOctober 17, 2011 in Medicine & Health / Health

 Autumn brings tales of scary delight, but none terrifies parents so much as the note home from school that a case of lice has been detected.